All Products

 ......

-// Create the downloader.
+// Create a downloader.

 mAliDownloader = AliDownloaderFactory.create(getApplicationContext());

-3. Set listeners.
+3. Configure listeners.

-The downloader provides multiple event listeners.
-The following code is an example:
+The downloader provides multiple listeners.
+Sample code:

 mAliDownloader.setOnPreparedListener(new AliMediaDownloader.OnPreparedListener() {